 The word “ecumenical” comes from the Greek word “oikoumene,” meaning “the whole inhabited earth.”
 From the beginning, Christianity was not one unified institution, but rather a collection of communities in disparate places, each with its own varying set of beliefs, practices, and identities.
 The early church held seven ecumenical councils from the 4th to the 7th centuries at which key doctrinal issues, such as the understanding of Christ and the Trinity, were discussed and settled, solidifying for a time some unity within the church.
 Soon, however, splits and schisms surfaced and became the new reality: Orthodox and Catholics split; Protestants separated from the Catholics; denominations proliferated and divided.
 In the early 21st century, the word “ecumenical” is used once again by Christians to refer to the worldwide church and the movement toward Christian unity.
 This unity is not only a matter of structures, institutions, and denominations, but also a unity of spirit and faith.

-The primary instrument of the ecumenical movement is the World Council of Churches, now including more than three hundred Protestant and Orthodox churches from every continent.
+The primary instrument of the ecumenical movement is the World Council of Churches, which now includes more than 350 Protestant and Orthodox churches from every continent.
 The Council does not seek to become a “super-church,” but rather a “fellowship of churches,” a forum for exploring and expressing the common faith of the church in witness and in service.
 Through the WCC, Christians in the United States, for example, are linked in communication, prayer, and action with Christians in South Africa or Sri Lanka.
 While the Roman Catholic Church is not a member of the WCC, it works actively with the Council through the Pontifical Council for Promoting Christian Unity and through a long-standing Joint Working Group of the WCC and the Vatican.